By Jody McCutcheon

 Does ‘Eco Fur’ Exist?

 Vegan animal lovers will say there is simply no excuse for wearing fur because it harms animals; fair enough, it undoubtedly does.
-But to paraphrase A.A.
-Gill in his Sunday Times article, while killing animals for meat and fur may be sad, it’s not like they are going to live forever anyway.
-Plus, faux fur undoubtedly harms the environment, unless it is made from organic materials, like cotton, bamboo or hemp.
-A few companies, such as M. Patmos, are indeed making eco-friendly fake furs from wool, alpaca and other natural animal fibres: no harm comes to the animal at all, and the fibres need no tanning and can be vegetable dyed, but companies like this are rare.
+However, faux fur undoubtedly harms the environment, especially marine life, unless it’s made from organic materials, like cotton, bamboo or hemp.
+A few companies, such as M. Patmos, are indeed making eco-friendly fake furs from wool, alpaca and other natural animal fibres: no harm comes to the animal at all, and the fibres need no tanning and can be vegetable dyed.
+But companies like this are rare.

 The fact is, it’s a bit of a moral quagmire.
 If you must wear fur, the eco-gentlest choice is probably to buy vintage.
 Another option would be to buy from companies who stringently inspect animal welfare and use natural dyeing and tanning methods, such as Valentino, SAGA and those companies in the Gucci Group.